ntustRay/tutorial/README.md

     - can CRUD the data
     - use Thunder Client to test the API
     - learn get and post method
+  - middleware **(24/9/30)**
+    - use middleware to handle the all requests
+    - use config then set the matcher to match the route
+- Caching
+  - the static page will be cached
+  - use revalidatePath() to update the static page

 ---

 ## Create Next App